Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/advanced/practical/session06/README-Network-Management-And-DNS-Resolution.md

     - **WHEN**: The time the query was made.
     - **MSG SIZE rcvd**: The size of the response message.

-    **Explanation**: This query requests the MX record for `google.com`, which specifies the mail exchange server for the domain.
-The answer section shows the mail server `smtp.google.com` with a priority of 10.
+    **Explanation**: This query requests the MX record for `google.com`.
+The answer section shows that `google.com` uses `smtp.google.com` as its mail server with priority 10.
+MX records indicate the mail servers responsible for receiving email on behalf of a domain.

 ### `nslookup`